Advertisement

 5. Leafy Greens like spinach provide iron, folate, and antioxidants for blood health.

-6. Chili Peppers may aid metabolism and pain relief due to capsaicin.
+6. Chilli peppers may aid metabolism and pain relief due to capsaicin.

 Note: The information provided in this blog post is for educational purposes only and is not intended as medical advice.
 Always consult with a healthcare professional before making significant changes to your diet.